-Indigenous, Aboriginal and Torres Strait Islander
+First Nations, Aboriginal and Torres Strait Islander

-- Use 'Indigenous people/s' or 'Aboriginal and Torres Strait Islander people/s'. - Always capitalise the words 'Indigenous' and 'Aboriginal and Torres Strait Islander', including when referring to non-Indigenous people.
-Don't capitalise 'people/s' - Avoid blanket phrases such as 'all Indigenous people', or 'Indigenous people believe that...'. - Don't abbreviate Aboriginal and Torres Strait Islander to ATSI or A&TSI
+- Use 'First Nations people' or 'Aboriginal and Torres Strait Islander people'. - Don't use the word 'Indigenous' when referring to people; use First Nations people or Aboriginal and Torres Strait Islander people. - Always capitalise the words 'First Nations', 'Aboriginal and Torres Strait Islander'; and 'Indigenous' when referring to non-Indigenous people. - Avoid blanket phrases such as 'all First Nations people', or 'First Nations people believe that...'. - Don't abbreviate Aboriginal and Torres Strait Islander to ATSI or A&TSI.

-- x = All Aboriginal and Torres Strait Islander people experience disadvantage. - J = Many Aboriginal and Torres Strait Islander people living in Australia experience disadvantage.
+- x = All First Nations people experience disadvantage. - $\sqrt{\ }$ = Many First Nations people living in Australia experience disadvantage.